Vyral/base-template/_posts/2022-07-29-were-headed-toward-a-more-balanced-market.md

 {% include excerpt.html %}

 We’ve spotted some amazing opportunities for all those buyers who got beat out in the previous market.
-So if you’re one of the buyers who got outbid so much that you’ll prefer to wait—don’t\!
+If you’re one of the buyers who got outbid so much that you decided to wait—don’t\!
 There are a few great reasons why now is an excellent time to buy.

 The sticker shock that buyers had about home prices is gone.
 Rates might be a bit higher, but they’re not at 9% or 10%. **Today’s rates are still great**, and they have come down a bit since their first increase.